Residence Hall Agreement

 If a student is assessed for damage that substantially reduces the deposit, reimbursement of the deposit to bring it back to the original amount may be required.

-If a student does not cancel their agreements by June 1 and enrolls in the fall, they will be subject to the terms of the agreement, and the deposit will remain on file.
+• If a returning student does not cancel their agreement by June 1, and enrolls in the fall, they will be subject to the terms of the agreement, and the deposit will remain on file.

-Students who do not cancel their agreement by June 1 and do not enroll will have their deposits forfeited.
+• Returning students who do not cancel the agreement by June 1, and who do not enroll for the Fall semester, will have their deposits forfeited.

-Returning students must register for classes by July 1 or they risk cancelling their Fall Housing Assignment.
+• Returning students must register for classes by July 15 or they may have their fall housing assignment cancelled.

-If a student does not register for the second semester, they will not be held liable for the agreement, and the deposit will be refunded if the Housing Office is notified on the Monday preceding registration week for the second semester.
+• If a student does not register for the second semester, they will not be held liable for the agreement, and the deposit will be refunded if the Housing Office is notified by the Monday preceding classes beginning for the second semester.

 Shortly after you check into your residence hall room, you and your Resident Advisor will review your Room Condition Report.
 Be sure to make a THOROUGH EXAMINATION so that the completed Room Condition Report exactly reflects the condition of your room.
 The Room Condition Report will be used by a staff person to determine what damages, if any, have occurred during your stay.
 When you check out of your room, your room will be inspected for any assessable damage.